hakeemsalman/javascript-array-cheatsheet/README.md

 ## Declaration

+- It is a Special data structures which is used to store ordered collections.
 - There are two syntaxes &#10112;:
 - Array elements are numbered, starting with zero.
 - We can get an element by its number in square brackets &#10113;: